synergy2411/apr-24-frontend/training_material/ref.md

 - <Outlet /> : provides the space to load the child page
 - <RouterProvider /> : injects the routing configuration in React app
 - loaders : ensures the data in the routes before it gets loaded in the UI
+- actions : submits the form to the route; Use of <Form> Component from react-router-dom

 - Route Parameter : Dynamic segment of the URL
 - useNavigate() : used for programmatic navigation